UPDATED JUL 14, 2020

 Yes, another Queen West hot spot — this time, HotBlack.
-This place serves up excellent coffee and plenty of healthy-ish treats, along they have some pretty innovative products.
+This place serves up excellent coffee and plenty of healthy-ish treats, along with some pretty innovative products.
 Let’s talk about the coffee popsicle.
 Yeah, that’s right.
 If it’s too hot for a hot drink and the thought of ice cubes watering down your fresh brew makes you cringe, a coffee popsicle is the obvious solution.
 Head to HotBlack for the refreshing, and frozen, pick-me-up.

 Instead of the trendy, bright white, and birch-filled coffee shop, Tucana Coffee is more of a tropical destination.
-With a pink and floral wall, colourful drinks, and a skull logo, this Dundas West spot is probably the most fun Toronto cafe out there.
+With a pink and floral wall, colourful drinks, and a skull logo, this Dundas West spot is probably the most fun Toronto café out there.
 We personally love them for their iced drinks because they tend to serve up unique concoctions like charcoal lemonade.
 However, their coffee and matcha are delicious, too.

 This place is a Toronto staple.
 Seriously, everybody loves Sam James.
 And with a few locations around the city, you’re never too far away from your favourite cup of coffee.
 Perfect for the busy Torontonian, it’s a simple cafe — a great place to run in and run out all while getting a quality dose of caffeine.

-If you’re into innovation and consider yourself to be a bit of a techy, Quantum on King St. West is definitely worth checking out.
+If you’re into innovation and consider yourself to be a bit of a techy, Quantum on King Street West is definitely worth checking out.
 They brew their coffee with care and are always coming up with new ideas.
 One of their greatest hits is the Peanut Butter Mocha.
 Doesn’t that just sound like drinking a warm hug?
 And if cold brew is more your thing, they’ve got bottles on bottles of it to drink in-house or to take on the road.

 Sometimes, shopping gets tiring and you need a little kick to get you going.
 That’s why Sorry Coffee Co. is conveniently set up at the back of Kit and Ace in the heart of Yorkville.
 While the coffee is top-notch, most people tend to visit to see what is written on their sign outside the door — it’s different every day, always quirky, and sometimes controversial.

 If Hailed Coffee is good at anything (besides having really good coffee, of course), it’s creating the most perfect heart-shaped latte art on the top of each and every drink.
 This cultural and soulful cafe in Riverdale or College Park has a Scandinavian vibe and serves up Arabic coffee.
 That means you can count on cardamom being added to the brewing process.
-No, this coffee isn’t spicy but it will have you saying, “there’s something different about this coffee”, but in a good way.
+No, this coffee isn’t spicy but it will have you saying, “there’s something different about this coffee”... but in a good way.

 It’s pretty much like it sounds: a coffee shop, a bike shop, and gallery all under one roof.
 You can get your bike repaired and wait with a hot cup of coffee and a snack when you stop by Fix Coffee + Bikes.
 Really, your coffee might as well be green — they support ethical products and a lifestyle that impacts the Earth as little as possible.
 If you’re a biker in Toronto, this is definitely the spot for you.